 The UBI Lab Network is hosted by social enterprise Opus Independents, which began facilitating this network in 2016 after a community of like-minded individuals formed around the idea of exploring a pilot of basic income in Sheffield after an event at Festival of Debate.

-Since the pandemic and the support of SHED, the UBI Lab Network has grown to host 24 decentralised labs and we are currently seeing a new citizen initiated lab emerge every fortnight.
-These labs are mainly located in the UK, with some notable international labs in Bucharest, Jakarta and Norway.
-The network also includes targeted Labs, which focus on specific areas of concern or policy.
-I.e. UBI Lab Women, UBI Lab Youth, and the emerging UBI Lab Refugees and UBI Lab Disability.
+Since the pandemic and the support of SHED, the UBI Lab Network has grown to host 40 decentralised labs.
+With ongoing interest in starting new citizen initiated lab across the world.
+These labs are mainly located in the UK, with some notable international labs in: Bucharest, Jakarta, Washington DC, The Hague, Iceland, Perth and Buenos Aires.
+The network also includes thematic Labs, which focus on specific areas of concern or non-geographic communities. i.e. UBI Lab Women, UBI Lab Youth, as well as Labs for Arts, Disability, LGBTQ+ and Food.

 UBI Labs are initiated by groups of citizens, who join the network through a hand-shake agreement centred around a progressive values framework.
 The network is made up of academics, campaigners, councillors from a range of parties, citizen think-tanks, artists, social entrepreneurs and creatives.
 All Labs contribute to and benefit from a shared set of resources, which includes things like marketing materials, event formats, and guides – i.e. ‘How to pass a council motion on a UBI pilot’.
 Each Lab is autonomous in what it chooses to do and has an equal vote on the network steering group which meets each month to discuss the work of the individual labs and the sum of our parts.